DistributedSystemsGroup/zoe/docs/install.rst

 ZApps, usually, expose a number of interfaces (web, REST and others) to the user.
 Docker Swarm does not provide an easy way to manage this situation: the port can be statically allocated, but the IP address is chosen arbitrarily by Swarm and there is no discovery mechanism (DNS) exposed to the outside of Swarm.

-There is no good, automated, way to solve this problem.
-Each Swarm deployment is different: some use public addresses, other use overlay networks.
+In the interest of keeping dependencies few and easy to manage, we do not rely on external plugins for networking of volumes.
+With the functionality that is built-in into Docker and Swarm there is no good, automated, way to solve the problem of accessing services running inside an overlay network from outside.
+We decided to leave the network configuration entirely in the hands of who is in charge of doing the deployment: Zoe expects a Docker network name and will connect all containers on that network.
+How that network is configured is outside Zoe's competence area.

-In out deployment we use a standard Swarm configuration, with private and closed overlay networks.
-We create one network for use by Zoe and spawn two containers attached to it: one is a SOCKS proxy and the other is an SSH gateway.
+As an example of a simple, robust configuration, we use a standard Swarm configuration, with private and closed overlay networks.
+We create one overlay network for use by Zoe and spawn two containers attached to it: one is a SOCKS proxy and the other is an SSH gateway.
 Thanks to LDAP users can use the SSH gateway to create tunnels and copy files from/to their workspace.
-This gateway containers are maintained outside of Zoe, at this Github repository: https://github.com/DistributedSystemsGroup/gateway-containers
+These gateway containers are maintained outside of Zoe, at this Github repository: https://github.com/DistributedSystemsGroup/gateway-containers

 Zoe requires a shared filesystem, visible from all Docker hosts.
 Each user has a workspace directory visible from all its running ZApps.
 The workspace is used to save Jupyter notebooks, copy data from/to HDFS, provide binaries to MPI and Spark applications.
+Again, there are several plugins for Docker that offer a variety of volume backends: we have chosen the simplest deployment option, by using a shared filesystem mounted on all the hosts to provide workspaces.

 Requirements
 ------------